Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Amber Palace

-Amer Fort, or Amber Palace, is a blend of Mughal and Rajput architecture and a prime Jaipur tourism attraction.
+Amer Fort or Amber Palace, is a blend of Mughal and Rajput architecture and a prime attraction for Jaipur tourism.
 If you want to educate your kids about this historical place, you must hire a Jaipur travel guide on the premises.

 Comprising of different sections like Diwan-e-Aam, Diwan-e-Khas, Sheesh Mahal, Sukh Niwas, Jai Mandir, etc., this place exhibits the lifestyle and administration of Rajput kings.